mitch-pan/oai-cn5g-simple/README.md

 # oai-cn5g-simple
-The goal of this repository is to create a simplified 5G Core deployment based on the Open Air Interface (OAI) OPENAIR-CN-5G project.
+The goal of this repository is to create a simplified Kubernetes 5G Core deployment based on the Open Air Interface (OAI) OPENAIR-CN-5G project (https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/).
 Numerous modifications have been made, which are outlined below.

 * HTTP2 is used on all Service Based Interfaces (SBIs).
-Relevant configmaps with apprpriate values are already set.
+Relevant Configmaps with appropriate values are already set.
 * Some custom images for the SMF and AMF are used
 * To simplify things, multus is disabled
 * Helper install and uninstall scripts are included, which deploy the helm charts in the correct order
+* Charts which aren't using my custom builds are using version v1.3.0 of the images found in the rdefosseoai repo.
+One notable exception to this is the UPF/PGW, which is using v1.1.2.
+* The tcpdump container is not used in this deployment.
+It has been commented out of the deployment files.

-In addition I've included a UERANSIM build that has some tools built into it (such as ping) to make its use easier.
+In addition to the 5G core, I've included a UERANSIM build that has some tools built into it (such as ping) to make its use easier.
+It also has some UE and gNodeB config files that are tailored to the OAI implementation (e.g. appropriate MNC, MCC, APN, keys, etc.).
 This image is based on the open source implementation found here: https://github.com/aligungr/UERANSIM.
 Using the manifest I've provided, you can deploy the UERANSIM client as a Pod in your cluster, for simplified communication to and from the 5G packet core.